303 vs. 304 stainless steel: what’s the difference?

 What is 303 stainless steel?

-303 is an austenitic stainless steel grade with excellent machinability due to its sulfur content which ranges between 0.15% and 0.35%.
-Its chromium content is 18% and nickel, 8% – 10%.
-The corrosion resistance this would normally provide is offset by the sulfur content to a large degree.
-The result is, the corrosion resistance is lowered, along with a slight decrease in toughness.
+303 is an austenitic stainless steel grade known for its excellent machinability, attributed to its sulfur content, which ranges between 0.15% and 0.35%.
+It contains 18% chromium and 8% to 10% nickel.
+Although these elements usually provide good corrosion resistance, the sulfur significantly reduces this property, along with a slight decrease in toughness.

-That's the tradeoff for being readily machinable.
-It doesn't require heavy work to form and press, which can often make it more expensive than alloy 304.
-While 303 is less corrosion resistant than 304, it still has good resistance to oxidation when intermittently exposed to temperatures of up to 1400°F.
+This tradeoff makes 303 stainless steel easier to machine, as it doesn't require heavy work to form and press.
+Consequently, it can often be more cost-effective than alloy 304 in machining applications.
+While 303 is less corrosion-resistant than 304, it still offers good resistance to oxidation when intermittently exposed to temperatures up to 1400°F.

 What is 303 stainless steel used for?

-303 stainless steel is not food grade, as it's vulnerable to sensitization.
-This happens when the stainless steel is heated to temperatures between 842°F and 1472°F (450°C and 800°C) for an extended period of time.
-Chromium carbides form at the material's grain boundaries, which means it can't form the passive layer that provides corrosion resistance.
-The way around this is to restrict the amount of time it's exposed to high temperatures.
+303 stainless steel is not considered food grade because it is susceptible to sensitization.
+Sensitization occurs when the stainless steel is heated to temperatures between 842°F and 1472°F (450°C and 800°C) for extended periods.
+During this process, chromium carbides form at the grain boundaries, preventing the formation of the passive layer that provides corrosion resistance.
+To mitigate this issue, the exposure time to high temperatures must be minimized.

-All of that said, 303 stainless steel can be used in some food handling and preparation equipment, though its applications are limited to lower corrosive environments.
+Despite these limitations, 303 stainless steel can still be used in certain food handling and preparation equipment, but its use is restricted to environments with lower levels of corrosion.

 Industry Typical applications Why